-The 4\7\2015 project finance closing involves the construction of a new 90,000 SF tower with new patient rooms and administrative offices and renovation of another 77,500 SF of trauma space by August 2016.
+The project is constructing a new 90,000 SF tower with new patient rooms and administrative offices and renovation of another 77,500 SF of trauma space.
 Total project costs are anticipated at $76,760,000.
 The tower phase will include detention holding, morgue and supply chain management for the trauma center in the basement with the ground floor dedicated to detention and behavioral health exam rooms.
 The next two floors will provide administrative office space with the third floor providing room for storage and the MRI unit and the final floor housing mechanicals.
 The renovation will take place in four phases enabling the trauma center to continue serving the primary needs of its patients.
 The first phase provides for waiting room renovation, classrooms, staff support area and two client treatment areas to be upgraded.
 Phase two will proceed with staff support area renovations, emergency department administration offices, classrooms, ambulance holding, general radiology and the X-Ray room.
 Phase 3 will enable the renovation of the “Red Zone” – a staging area for triage and rooms for seeing patients, ambulance entrance renovation and two relocated X-Ray units, as well as a resuscitation/Trauma Room.
 In Phase 4, the “Blue Zone” will receive renovation, including another resuscitation/Trauma room and the remaining emergency radiology area now that the X-Ray units have been relocated.